Compactly generated tensor t-structures on the derived category of a Noetherian scheme: The classification theorem

-\begin{proof} As $X$ is quasi compact a perfect complex $S$ on $X$ is bounded.
+\begin{proof} As $X$ is quasi-compact a perfect complex $S$ on $X$ is bounded.
 Also, the cohomology sheaves of $S$ are finite type $\CO _X$-modules.
 Therefore $\Supph ^{\geq i} (S) $ is a closed subset of $X$; as it is a finite union of closed subsets.
 By Lemma \ref{support} the set \gsupp {\cat U}$(i)$ is a Thomason subset.
-Since \cat U is closed under positive shifts we have $\gsupp {\cat U}(i+1) \subset \gsupp {\cat U}(i)$ for each $i$, hence $\gsupp {\cat U}$ is a filtration of Thomason subsets. \end{proof}
+Since \cat U is closed under positive shifts we have $\gsupp {\cat U}(i+1) \subset \gsupp {\cat U}(i)$ for each $i$, hence $\gsupp {\cat U}$ is a Thomason filtration. \end{proof}